 How many of our prayers have been driven by expediency rather than the glory of God – how often do we assume our comfort (health, finances, etc.) naturally dovetails with the will of God for our lives.
 But how often has the providence of God defied our pragmatism – to the praise of His glorious grace.

-We cannot see beyond the immediate spectrum of few seconds, God sees the end from the beginning.
+Though we cannot see beyond the immediate spectrum of few seconds, God sees the end from the beginning.
 This being the case, we cannot infallibly claim that someone will be healed while miles away from them, as Jesus did with the centurion.
 We cannot pray over some fresh-baked kaiser loaves and necessarily expect them to multiply.
 We cannot, with any degree of confidence, tell someone to rise from the dead and expect compliance.
 We cannot tell someone with migraines it is necessarily God’s will for them to be pain-free.

 Misplaced Optimism Concerning the Power of Miracles